-Cheers, Laila
+Warm regards, Laila Bouallouch

 Dedication

 This thesis is dedicated to the 795 million people experiencing hunger and millions of people facing food insecurity in this world of abundance.
 Individuals who are not just numbers but human beings with a face.